RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab02.md

 ```
 bash-4.3$ gdb buggy1
-Then type "run" (or just "r") at the gdb prompt:

-(gdb) run
-The program starts and asks for user input.
-Push CTRL-C and write the gdb command to set a breakpoint at line 19 (You could also do the following by typing just "b 19")
+Insert a breakpoint at line 19.

 (gdb) break 19
 Enter "run" again, and then start the program from the beginning by typing "y" when asked: